 How Delinquencies and Collections Affect Your Credit Score

-When to Pay Off Collections and Delinquent Accounts
+When to Pay Off Collections and Other Negative Accounts

 Paying Taxes on Forgiven Debt

 The new collection agency might be more aggressive with its tactics and could even threaten to sue you for the amount owed.
-It’s usually best to avoid a lawsuit, so if you find yourself in this situation you’d probably want to consider agreeing to a settlement with the collection agency.
+It’s usually best to avoid a lawsuit.
+If you find yourself in this situation, you may want to consider agreeing to a settlement with the collection agency.